juesga1987/World_GDP_Project/README.md

             gdp[str(year)][ind] = float(gdp[str(year)][ind])
 ```

-6. To allow the user of the data to realize deeper analysis I will assign the to each country the continent where each one of the countries belongs.
+6. To allow the user of the data to realize deeper analysis I will assign to each country the continent where each one of them belongs.
 To make that we first create lists of each Continent and then using the country column we check and add the Continent in Continent column recently added.
-Due to the encoding format Cote d'Ivoire needs to be trated separated.
+Due to the encoding format Cote d'Ivoire needs an special treatment.

 ```python
 africa = ['Nigeria','Ethiopia','Egypt','Congo, Dem.
 Rep.','Cape Verde','Congo, Rep.','Tanzania','South Africa','Kenya','Uganda','Sudan','Algeria','Morocco','Angola','Ghana','Mozambique','Madagascar','Cote dIvoire','Cameroon','Niger','Mali','Burkina Faso','	Malawi','Zambia','Chad','Somalia','Senegal','Zimbabwe','Guinea','Rwanda','Benin','Burundi','Tunisia','South Sudan','Togo','Sierra Leone','Libya','Congo','Central African Republic','Liberia','Mauritania','Eritrea','Gambia','Botswana','Namibia','Gabon','Lesotho','Guinea-Bissau','Equatorial Guinea','Mauritius','Eswatini','Djibouti','Comoros','Cabo Verde','Sao Tome Principe','Seychelles']